 Community programmes are a practical and successful way of promoting road safety in a targeted and sustainable way.
 Community programmes are particularly fruitful in rural and suburban areas where the communities may be stronger and regular enforcement is harder to implement due to limited police resources.
 At the heart of all community based campaigns is the need to increase public awareness, thus they are most effective if based on sound educational principles.

 Community and civil society groups play a very strong role in advocacy as the voice of the people, and with the ear of governments.
-In many developing countries the local radio station can, for example, have massive education influence and reach the communities at large.
-On a global level, the United Nations often ask lobby groups for advice and invite them to be members of working groups.
+In many developing countries the local radio station, for example, can have massive education influence and reach the communities at large.
+On a global level, the United Nations often asks lobby groups for advice and invite them to be members of working groups.
 Their influence on policy making should not be underestimated.
-Click here for more information on road safety advocacy.

 Local communities can assist traffic police by providing additional information on the location and circumstances of unreported crashes, as well as identifying locations where crashes are 'waiting to happen', and where offences such as illegal turns or speeding, are a problem.

-Road safety campaigns are usually welcomed by the police, such as drink-drive campaigns, to create a better community understanding about why police presence and enforcement is needed.
+Road safety campaigns such as drink-drive campaigns are usually welcomed by the police to create a better community understanding about why police presence and enforcement is needed.
 Communities can also help the police with post-crash support for victims and their families.
 Road safety campaigns should never be introduced without the involvement of the traffic police.

 Community-Based Campaign Examples